 Harry thought of Aunt Marge.
 "Yes.
 Though it was accidental magic."

 "What did you do?"

 Voldemort laughed.
 "You blew her up, you say?
-Now that is a memory I should very much like to see!" he said, his scarlet eyes gleaming.
+Now that is a memory I should very much like to see," he said, his scarlet eyes gleaming.

 Tom looked interested too, Harry noticed, but he stayed silent and just gazed at Harry with a thoughtful expression on his face.

-Honestly, Harry was a bit curious to see the memory again himself.
+Frankly, Harry was a bit curious to see the memory again himself.

 Closing his eyes, he began to concentrate.
 And then he cast the spell.

 The memory started: It was Harry's thirteenth birthday but no one said anything to him when he came down to breakfast.
 He sat down at the table and got a piece of toast.
 As he did so, he glanced at the telly.
 The newsreader was halfway through reporting about an escaped convict - Sirius.

 He looked so wild-eyed and mad, and so terribly haggard in the picture, Harry noticed with a pang.
 It made his heart ache, seeing him like that.
 The Harry in the memory hadn't known who Sirius was then, so he hadn't paid much attention to the picture at the time.
 But now, he stared at it closely, taking in every detail.
 Harry's mind drifted back to the Battle, and he thought about what Sirius had looked like in the Forest, just over a fortnight ago - he had looked whole again, younger, more handsome than ever.